bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ### Tiling

 Adding `ImageMode::Tiled { .. }` to your 2D sprite entities enables _texture tiling_: repeating the image until their entire area is fulled.
-This is commonly used for backgrounds.
+This is commonly used for backgrounds and surfaces.

 <video controls><source src="logo_tiling.mp4" type="video/mp4"/></video>